srsapireddy/OpenLANE_EDA/README.md

 ![Image](https://github.com/srsapireddy/Images/blob/main/252.png?raw=true) </br>

 * Rule: Minimum spacing between two wires at least this much.
-It can be more than this but it cant be less than this. </br>
+It can be more than this but it can't be less than this. </br>

 ![Image](https://github.com/srsapireddy/Images/blob/main/253.png?raw=true) </br>